From: Berkeley, CA, USA

 The first Rag Baby EP was issued in October, 1965 and includes original, early recordings of the future Vietnam protest anthem, 'I-Feel-Like-I'm-Fixin'-To-Die Rag' and the President Lyndon Johnson jab 'Super Bird' (two other songs that appeared on this record were by local folk singer Peter Krug).
 Besides McDonald (guitar, harmonica, vocals), other band members at this time consisted of Barry "The Fish" Melton (lead guitar), Mike Beardslee (vocals), Carl Schrager (washboard) and Richard Saunders (bass).
 The origin of the group's atypical name reportedly materialized from their manager, Ed Denson, who combined a quote from Chinese Chairman Mao Zedong ("the fish who swim in the sea of people") with General Secretary of the Communist Party of the Soviet Union, Joseph Stalin, who's nickname was "Country Joe" during World War II.

 McDonald and Melton soon began taking their music more seriously and, after performing for a while as a folk duo, decided to organize a real rock band with supporting members David Bennett Cohen (keyboards, guitar), Bruce Barthol (bass), John Francis Gunning (drums) and Paul Armstrong (percussion).
-The group started gigging regularly at a local Berkeley coffee house called The Jabberwock where they honed their playing skills.
-They soon developed a strong following and graduated into playing both Chet Helm's Avalon Ballroom and the Fillmore Auditorium.
+The group started gigging regularly at a local Berkeley coffee house called The Jabberwock where they honed in their sound.
+They soon developed a strong following and graduated up to playing both Chet Helm's Avalon Ballroom and the Fillmore Auditorium.

-In the summer of 1966, the band released a second self promoted and self-titled EP that included early versions of 'Bass Strings', 'Section 43' and '(Thing Called) Love'.
-They began receiving regular airplay on local FM underground radio, which further increased their popularity and helped to get them written up in Billboard magazine.
-Record executives began to take notice and they were soon signed to New York City based Vanguard in December, 1966.
+In the summer of 1966, the band released a second, self-promoted and self-titled EP that includes early versions of 'Bass Strings', 'Section 43' and '(Thing Called) Love'.
+They began receiving regular airplay on local FM underground radio, which further boosted their popularity and helped to get them written up in Billboard magazine.
+Record executives began to take notice and they were soon signed to the New York City based Vanguard label in December, 1966.
 By this time, Armstrong had left the group and Gunning was replaced by Gary "Chicken" Hirsh (drums).

 The success of "Electric Music" gave the group a reluctant thumbs-up from Vanguard to finally release the 'I-Feel-Like-I'm Fixin'-To-Die Rag', which they had already been performing for years.
-The album, appropriately titled 'I-Feel-Like-I'm-Fixin'-To-Die', is also excellent and contains the great instrumental 'Eastern Jam' as well as the beautiful love ballad 'Janice', which was written by McDonald and described his prior romance with Big Brother & The Holding Company lead singer Janice Joplin.
-This record did even better than their first, peaking at #32 on the U.S. charts and staying around there for almost a full two years.
+The album, appropriately titled I-Feel-Like-I'm-Fixin'-To-Die, is also excellent and contains the great instrumental 'Eastern Jam' as well as the beautiful love ballad 'Janice', which was written by McDonald and describes his prior romance with Big Brother & The Holding Company lead singer Janice Joplin.
+This record did even better than their first, peaking at #32 and then remaining on the U.S. charts for almost a full two years.

-In the summer of 1968, CJ&F released a third LP ('Together') and began touring successfully around the world, including several dates in Europe.
-This album however has lost much of the creative luster that had made the first two records so great.
-Most blame it on a brief split up of the band, instigated by McDonald, which started to put the members at odds with each other.
+In the summer of 1968, CJ&F released a third LP (Together) and began touring successfully around the world, including several dates in Europe.
+This album however, unfortunately forgoes much of the creative, loony luster that made the first two records so great.
+Most fans blame this on a McDonald instigated brief split up of the band, which started to put the members at odds with each other.

-Their last LP ('C.J.
-Fish') was issued in the spring of 1970 with little impact; however, at around the same time, the movie 'Woodstock' was released in theatres and included "The Cheer".
+Their last LP (C.J.
+Fish) was issued in the spring of 1970 with little impact; however, at around the same time, the movie Woodstock was released in theatres and includes "The FU Cheer".
 This made Country Joe an even bigger hero of the counterculture and the 'I-Feel-Like-I'm Fixin'-To-Die Rag' a true 60s anthem.
-At around this time, ex-Mad River member Greg Dewey (drums) joined the final lineup of CJ&F, but it wasn't long before the group broke up for good, leaving a legacy of great tunes and a secure place on the mantle of true 60s rock & roll greats.
+At around this time, ex-Mad River member Greg Dewey (drums) joined the final lineup of CJ&F, but it wasn't long before the group broke up for good, leaving a legacy of great tunes and a secure place on the mantle of true 60s rock and roll greats.
 Both Country Joe and Barry "The Fish" Melton continue to play to large audiences and occasionally reunite with other ex-members as Country Joe & The Fish.

 I-Feel-Like-I'm-Fixin'-To-Die Rag [Live 6/17/67, Monterey Pop Festival]